Nanomaterials: Bottom-up methods

 Bottom-up methods involve the assembly of atoms or molecules into nanostructured arrays.
 In these methods the raw material sources can be in the form of gases, liquids, or solids.
 The latter require some sort of disassembly prior to their incorporation onto a nanostructure.
 Bottom up methods generally fall into two categories: chaotic and controlled.

 Chaotic processes involve elevating the constituent atoms or molecules to a chaotic state and then suddenly changing the conditions so as to make that state unstable.
 Through the clever manipulation of any number of parameters, products form largely as a result of the insuring kinetics.
 The collapse from the chaotic state can be difficult or impossible to control and so ensemble statistics often govern the resulting size distribution and average size.
 Accordingly, nanoparticle formation is controlled through manipulation of the end state of the products.
 Examples of chaotic processes are laser ablation, exploding wire, arc, flame pyrolysis, combustion, and precipitation synthesis techniques.

 Controlled processes involve the controlled delivery of the constituent atoms or molecules to the site(s) of nanoparticle formation such that the nanoparticle can grow to a prescribed sizes in a controlled manner.
 Generally the state of the constituent atoms or molecules are never far from that needed for nanoparticle formation.
 Accordingly, nanoparticle formation is controlled through the control of the state of the reactants.
-Examples of controlled processes are self-limiting growth solution, self-limited chemical vapor deposition, shaped pulse femtosecond laser techniques, and molecular beam epitaxy.
+Examples of controlled processes are self-limiting growth solution, self-limited chemical vapor deposition, shaped pulse femtosecond laser techniques, plant and microbial approaches and molecular beam epitaxy.

 Top-down methods

 Top-down methods adopt some 'force' (e. g. mechanical force, laser) to break bulk materials into nanoparticles.
 A popular method involves mechanical break apart bulk materials into nanomaterials is 'ball milling'.
-Besides, nanoparticles can also be made by laser ablation which apply short pulse lasers (e. g. femtosecond laser) to ablate a target (solid).
+Besides that, nanoparticles can also be made by laser ablation which apply short pulse lasers (e. g. femtosecond laser) to ablate a target (solid).